Southease Circular walk

 3. For the best line, walk along the top of the raised embankment.
 It is possible to walk beside the river (to your left) at first, but this tends to be very wet and slippery.
 Below you to the right there is a surfaced track (which would be a good alternative in wet or windy weather).
 In 530 metres go through a wooden gate.
 In 440 metres there is a 3 armed signpost (indicating a path to the right) and the river and the path turn to the right.
 In 360 metres you pass the South Outfall (GR428040).
 There is a gate below and the path turns back to the left, soon with a road below to your right.
 There are views ahead of Seaford Head, the futuristic Newhaven Energy Recovery Facility and Piddinghoe church.

 4. In 230 metres ignore a field gate below on the surfaced track with the road and farm buildings beyond.
 In 50 metres ignore a wooden gate by a signpost below you (if you have been walking along the surfaced track, you can either use this gate or climb the bank).
-In 100 metres, just after a sign indicating a 5½ knots speed limit for vessels and with the way ahead blocked by a fence, turn right over a low bank to a 2 armed wooden signpost on the road indicating 1½ miles to Peacehaven.
+In 50 metres go through a gate ahead and on another 50 metres, just after a sign indicating a 5½ knots speed limit for vessels and with the way ahead blocked by a fence, turn right over a low bank to a 2 armed wooden signpost on the road indicating 1½ miles to Peacehaven.
 Cross the road to Chapel Barn.

 5. In 20 metres turn left at a wooden signpost immediately to the left of black gates leading on to a tarmac road (not the deceptively promising looking path to the left).
-In 50 metres you reach a large pond on your left, with a house to your right.
-In 140 metres the road turns to the left.
-In 250 metres you reach the end of the pond.
-In 40 metres you reach the corner of a stone wall on the left and take an unmarked but clear path leading up to the left (the map indicates a different line here).
+The right of way (as marked on the map accompanying this walk, but not signed on the ground) turns right after the gate on a drive, but it is better to continue on the main drive.
+The land below to your left is sometimes flooded.
+To your right you pass a small residential pond, with a house beyond.
+In 190 metres the road turns to the left (the right of way rejoins from the right).
+In 300 metres you reach the corner of a stone wall on the left and take an unmarked but clear path leading up to the left (the map indicates a different line here).
 In 80 metres turn right at a T-junction (turning left takes you towards Piddinghoe – see Walk options for a longer morning route), now going gently uphill.
 In 150 metres turn right between wooden gate posts and continue downhill on grass.

 6. In 50 metres, just after a 4 armed wooden signpost, turn left back on the road.
 In 400 metres you pass Halcombe Farm and in 130 metres the farm house, both on your left.